RegD: Hierarchical Embeddings via Dissimilarity between Arbitrary Euclidean Regions: Method

 As demonstrated in Figure \ref{fig:depthD_motivation}, the box embeddings in the Euclidean space face inherent limitations when representing multiple children of a node, such as \textit{animal}.
 As the number of children increases, their corresponding boxes must cluster within \(B_{\textit{animal}}\), leading to crowding.
 In contrast, the hyperbolic space can accommodate an arbitrary number of children while maintaining distinct separations between them.
 This capability arises from the exponential growth of distance near the boundary of the hyperbolic space, which allows unlimited child nodes to be positioned distinctly by placing them progressively closer to the boundary while preserving meaningful distances between them. \end{enumerate}

 In the following sections, we introduce the notion of \textit{depth dissimilarity} for regions in Euclidean space, which explicitly accounts for their ``size.''
-We show that this measure retains advantages analogous to those of hyperbolic spaces (Theorem~\ref{theo:dep_dist}), while offering a simpler structure that facilitates implementation and potential extensions.
+We show that this measure retains advantages analogous to those of hyperbolic spaces (Theorem~\ref{theo:dep_dist}), while offering a simpler structure that facilitates implementation (e.g., avoiding specialized techniques such as double-precision tensors and Riemannian-specific optimizers \cite{DBLP:conf/iclr/BecigneulG19}) and enabling potential extensions e.g., integration with ontology embeddings; see Section~\ref{sec:Ont_inf}).
 Moreover, we establish that depth dissimilarity encompasses hyperbolic distance as a special case (Proposition~\ref{prop:dep_eq}), while providing greater flexibility by preserving key properties of hyperbolic geometry through simple polynomial functions (Proposition \ref{prop:hyper}).